jessepav/libgdx-wiki-old/HTML5-Backend-and-GWT-Specifics.md

 * After the game restarted, open Chrome's dev console with F12 and navigate to the sources tab.
 Hit Ctrl-P and enter the name of the Java file you want to debug.
 The Java file will open within Chrome's dev console and you can set a break point.
 You are able to step through the Java code lines.
 However, debug variables will be generated JS names but you'll be able to make sense of it.
 * When you are done, you can stop the Gradle task with Ctrl-C.

 If your bug does not show up on Chrome, but only on Firefox or Safari, you are in bad luck.
 No debugging is available.
-But you can work with debug logging and, in case of thrown Exceptions, can turn off the Obfuscation in `build.gradle` file by adding this line:
+But you can work with debug logging and, to avoid unreadable stack traces, you can turn off the obfuscation by adding this line to HTML project's `build.gradle`:

 ```
 gwt {
-  // right belog compiler.strict = true
+  // right below compiler.strict = true
   compiler.style = org.wisepersist.gradle.plugins.gwt.Style.DETAILED
 }
 ```